sierranmorales/Finding-Supernovae/README.md

-This project aims to analyze all images in the Hubble Space Telescope archive and, using a convelutional neural network, identify supernovae.
+This project aims to analyze images from the Hubble Space Telescope archive and, using a convelutional neural network, identify supernovae.

 Steps to run project:
 - Download CSV file from HST archive containing all files fitting your parameters.